 Printed circuit boards (PCBs) have an important place in healthcare and medicine.
-As the industry continues to innovate to provide the best technology for patients and their caregivers, more and more research, treatment and diagnostic strategies are moving towards automation.
+As the industry continues to innovate to provide the best technology for patients and their caregivers, more and more research, treatment, and diagnostic strategies are moving toward automation.
 Therefore, more work involving PCB assembly is required to improve medical devices in the industry.

 As the population ages, the importance of PCB assembly in the medical industry will continue to grow.
 Currently, PCBs play an important role in medical imaging devices such as MRIs and cardiac monitoring devices such as pacemakers.
 Even temperature monitoring devices and responsive neurostimulators enable state-of-the-art PCB technology and components.

 With the advancement of PCB assembly technology, traditional wires, and flexible wires have quickly become a thing of the past.
 In the past, traditional power sockets were often used to plug and unplug wires and cords, but modern medical innovations allow doctors to care for patients anytime, anywhere.

 In fact, the Mobile Health market is estimated to be worth more than $20 billion, with smartphones, iPads, and other such devices enabling healthcare providers to easily receive and transmit vital medical information on demand.

 2. Implantable medical devices

 When it comes to implantable medical devices, the use of PCB assembly is further complicated as there is no uniform standard for all PCB assemblies to be compliant.
 In other words, different implants will achieve different goals in different medical conditions, and the instability of the implant will also affect the design and manufacture of the PCB.